 Because of its popularity, the local photo reached almost 2,000 more people and had a 19% better click-through rate than the professional photo.
 It also cost less per website click at $1.84, compared to the professional photo’s $2.45 per click.

-9 Clouds continues to test variables in Facebook advertising in order to optimize results for our clients and continuing improving the marketing and sales of each store.
+9 Clouds continues to test variables in Facebook advertising in order to optimize results for our clients and continually improving the marketing and sales of each store.

 Want to Learn More?